 Kimia is starting her Master’s in the Integrated Program of Neuroscience at McGill University after receiving her bachelor’s in biomedical engineering.
 She dedicated her undergraduate studies to create the McGill Biodesign team and worked on transformational applications in biotechnology.
 Now, she is using machine learning techniques to investigate a variety of neuroscience questions at the population scales and discover statistical patterns in large datasets.

-Karam Ghanem is starting his Masters in Biomedical Engineering at McGill University.
+Karam Ghanem is a Master’s student in Biomedical Engineering at McGill University.
 He finished his Bachelor’s degree in Engineering Physics at McMaster University where he immersed himself in the application of physics in a number of engineering and scientific fields.
 Karam worked as a Firmware Engineer on the R&D team at a telecommunications company where he developed his engineering skillset.
-He developed a curiosity for the role of the human brain in relation to the physical world and human experiences and wants to answer his own questions with his research.
-He is currently working in Dr. Bzdok’s lab to understand structural plasticity in the amygdala at a subregion level in relationship to the plasticity in the rest of the brain due to learning at a population level using a variety of machine learning techniques.
-Karam has a love for music; he plays the oud and dabbles with other instruments.
+He is currently investigating Diffusion Models in a theoretical context.

 A complete list of our publications can be found on ResearchGate.